What is Time Management?

 Time Management Definition

 Time management is the practice of being productive by effectively managing how time is spent each day.
-Yet, many leaders and entrepreneurs still struggle to protect their most precious resource.
+Yet, many leaders and entrepreneurs still struggle to protect their most important resource.

 For example, in Maui Mastermind’s 2017 in-depth survey on time management, executives and business owners worked an average of 72 hours per week.
 However, they wasted a total of 21.8 hours a week on “low-value and no-value activities [which] accounted for more than 30% of their workweeks.”
 Imagine having 22 extra hours dedicated to your hobbies, your family, or driving your business growth.
 With this information in mind, time management tools can give a person a significant part of their life back.

 So, what prevents high performers from being more effective and productive with their time?
-Find out how business professionals can start making the most of each day with these four practical time management strategies.
+Find out how business professionals can start making the most of each day with these practical time management skills and tips.

 The Eisenhower Matrix

-The Eisenhower Matrix, a time management technique developed by five-star general and U.S. president, Dwight D. Eisenhower, provides a straightforward approach to productive days.
-This strategy helps increase efficiency by organizing and prioritizing tasks.
+The Eisenhower Matrix, a time management tip developed by five-star general and U.S. president, Dwight D. Eisenhower, provides a straightforward approach to productive days.
+This strategy grounded in essentialism helps increase efficiency by organizing and prioritizing tasks.
 Assign work into one of the following four quadrants:

 - Do first—urgent and most important tasks